validate_password plugin (available as of

 OLD_PASSWORD()functions are checked as well.

-VALIDATE_PASSWORD_STRENGTH()SQL function, which takes a password argument and returns an integer from 0 (weak) to 100 (strong).
+VALIDATE_PASSWORD_STRENGTH()SQL function assesses the strength of potential passwords.
+The function takes a password argument and returns an integer from 0 (weak) to 100 (strong).

 For example, the cleartext password in the following statement is checked.
 Under the default password policy, which requires passwords to be at least 8 characters long, the password is weak and the statement produces an error:

-Passwords specified as already hashed values are not checked because the original password value is not available:
+Passwords specified as hashed values are not checked because the original password value is not available:

 policies implement increasingly strict password tests.
 The

-following descriptions refer to default parameter values; these
+following descriptions refer to default parameter values, which

 can be modified by changing the appropriate system variables.

 LOWpolicy tests password length only.
 Passwords must be at least 8 characters long.